-- (1) A CDR representative must not specify a period of time for the purposes of paragraph 4.11(1)(b) that is more than 12 months. - (2) A CDR representative must not ask for a collection consent or a use consent unless it would comply with the data minimisation principle in respect of that collection or those uses.
+- (1) A CDR representative must not specify a period of time for the purposes of paragraph 4.11(1)(b) that is more than 12 months. - (2) A CDR representative must not ask for a collection consent, a use consent or a disclosure consent unless the consent would comply with the data minimisation principle in respect of that collection or those uses or disclosures. - (2) A CDR representative must not ask for a collection consent or a use consent unless it would comply with the data minimisation principle in respect of that collection or those uses.